 • 1/2 tsp baking soda

-• 3 tbsp grated Meyer lemon zest, plus more for garnish
+• 3 Tbsp grated lemon zest, plus more for garnish

 • 1 cup powdered sugar, sifted